gambiTarun/GPT-4-Tokenizer/README.md

 ## Overview

 This project implements a basic tokenizer for preprocessing text data for use with models like GPT-4.
 It includes a simple Byte Pair Encoding (BPE) algorithm for tokenization, which is essential for handling various languages and symbols in a compact and efficient manner.
-This tokenizer is designed to be a foundational tool for natural language processing (NLP) tasks, especially in the context of Large Language Models.
+This tokenizer is designed to be a foundational tool for natural language processing (NLP) tasks, especially in the context of Large Language Models (LLMs).

 ## Features